 Terms of Reference for the Science Unit

-The EAAFP Science Unit will work with, and support the Partners and Secretariat of the EAAFP to undertake the following:
+The EAAFP Science Unit will work with, and support the Partners, Technical Committee and Secretariat of the EAAFP to undertake the following:

 Information Platform

-Collaborate closely with EAAFP Partners to improve mechanisms for data sharing.
+Collaborate closely with EAAFP Partners to improve mechanisms for data sharing, connecting to other existing platforms and databases.

-Maintain database of migratory waterbirds in the EAAF, their taxonomy, population size, distribution and status, include monitoring and providing information to IUCN for updating their Red List status.
+Maintain database of migratory waterbirds in the EAAF, their taxonomy, population size, distribution and status.

 Maintain database of migratory waterbird habitat status, conservation and management.